g-gergely/CarCompany/README.md

 # CarCompany
 This is my PA exercise solution for the number 61 exercise from ELTE collection.
+(Edited)